cengique/emacs-genesis-mode/README.md

 * automatic indentation with the tab key
 * function index menu item

-It is based on an example used in a tutorial about Emacs mode creation.
+It is based on original Xemacs major mode by HC and an example used in a tutorial about Emacs mode creation.
 The tutorial can be found here: http://renormalist.net/Renormalist/EmacsLanguageModeCreationTutorial

-TODO:
+TODO
 ----------

- - not tested in Xemacs
+* Fix `function-menu` in Xemacs

+* Unify syntax highlighting for both Emacses
+* Indentation: 'end' on line after continuation ends are ignored
+* Indentation: Sometimes takes previous line's wrong indentation even if it's only whitespace

-LICENSE
+CREDITS AND LICENSE
 -------------

+*Authors:* Cengiz Gunay (cengique AT users.sf.net) and Hugo Cornelis (hugo.cornelis AT gmail.com)

+*WPDL-Mode Author:* Scott Andrew Borton (scott AT pp.htv.fi)

+*Contributors:*

+* Jim Perlewitz (perlewitz AT earthlink.net) - Supplied full list of Genesis 2.3 functions and objects (2014/06/06).
+* Zbigniew Jędrzejewski-Szmek (zjedrzej AT gmu.edu) - Bugfixes and
+	testing (2014/06/05).

+*Created:* 30 May 2014

+*Keywords:* Genesis major-mode

+Copyright (C) 2014 Cengiz Gunay

+Copyright (C) 2005-2006 Hugo Cornelis

+Copyright (C) 2000, 2003 Scott Andrew Borton

  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as